-How members of a baseball team might demonstrate the five principles:

-- · Honesty: It takes honesty to tell each other how to play better. - Compassion: It's important to show compassion to the other team if they lose. - Respect: Shaking hands with opponents after a game shows respect. - · Responsibility: It takes responsibility to show up to games on time and do well. - Courage: It takes a lot of courage to go up and hit the ball. - 6.
-Next, have have your children create small posters illustrating the examples they came up (example below).
+- 5. In the following example, students considered how members of a baseball team might demonstrate the five principles.
+Here is what they came up with: - Honesty: It takes honesty to tell each other how to play better. - Compassion: It's important to show compassion to the other team if they lose. - Respect: Shaking hands with opponents after a game shows respect. - Responsibility: It takes responsibility to show up to games on time and do well. - Courage: It takes a lot of courage to go up and hit the ball. - 6.
+Next, have groups work together to create small posters illustrating the examples they came up (example below).
+Ask groups to share their work with the entire class.